luvega-rj/luvega-rj/README.md

-- 👋 Hi, I’m a recent Moringa school graduate
+- 👋 Hi, I’m a recent Moringa school Software Development Graduate.
-- 👀 I’m interested in Backend
+- 👀 I’m interested in Back-end web Development
 - 🌱 I’m currently learning Django and also Laravel beginner
-- 💞️ I’m looking to collaborate on open-source projects especially good first issues on Python)flask)and React.js.
+- 💞️ I’m looking to collaborate on open-source projects especially good first issues on Python(flask)and React.js.
 - 📫 How to reach me luvegaronny@gmail.com

 <!---